-If there is a footnote already associated with an attribute and you need to remove the footnote from that attribute, complete the following steps.

-- 1. Right-click on the attribute and choose Manage Footnotes. - 2.
-Click the X for the footnote that appears in the Select Footnotes field.
+If there is a footnote already associated with an attribute and you need to remove the footnote from that attribute, right click on the attribute and choose Manage Footnotes.
+Then click the X for the footnote that appears in the Select Footnotes field.